Natural skincare solutions: Dry skin vs dehydrated skin

 We are usually born with one skin type, but it can change with age and season.
 Dry skin occurs when your sebaceous glands don't produce enough natural oils and are often associated with skin diseases such as psoriasis, eczema, and acne breakouts.

-These forms of dry skin are not the same as having d "dry skin-type" and are also not the same as dehydrated skin.
+These forms of dry skin are not the same as having d "dry skin type" nor the same as dehydrated skin.

 Signs of dry skin include: